Home > What's On

 Returning in November is our popular Quiz Night designed and run by Nigel Merriam ably assisted by Sue, his wife.
 We invite teams of up to 8 people (smaller teams welcome too) and there will be a light supper of cheeses, cold meats, bread and pickles served in the interval.
 The Bar will open throughout the evening.

-Please book online for the quiz at https://wickham-skeith-village-hall.sumupstore.com/ or point you phone at the QR Code below.
+Please book online for the quiz at https://wickham-skeith-village-hall.sumupstore.com/ or point your phone at the QR Code below.
 Each ticket costs £10and includes a light supper and a game of “Heads or Tails”.
 It does not matter if you are not in a team, that can be arranged on the night.
 It is important that people book ahead so that we know numbers coming.

 As well as being an enjoyable evening, this raises money to help the village hall costs.